Quick overview of CLL/SLL

-Before starting treatment, you might be monitored (‘active monitoring’ or ‘watch and wait’).
+Before starting treatment, you might be monitored (called active monitoring or watch and wait).
 You start treatment when your symptoms become troublesome.
 Some people never need treatment.
 The main treatment for CLL is chemo-immunotherapy (chemotherapy with antibody treatment).
 Targeted drugs are becoming very important for treating CLL, particularly for CLL that is difficult to treat or for CLL that has relapsed (come back) after chemo-immunotherapy.
 You have active monitoring between courses of treatment.

 What is CLL?

 CLL and SLL are cancers of the lymphatic system.
 They can develop when lymphocytes (a type of white blood cell that fights infection) grow out of control.
 CLL has ‘leukaemia’ in its name because it affects the blood.
 SLL is another form of the same disease and it mainly affects the lymph nodes (glands), which is why it is called a ‘lymphoma’.
 Both forms of the disease are low-grade (slow-growing) and are often grouped as non-Hodgkin lymphomas.
 CLL and SLL are treated in the same way.
 On this page, the term ‘CLL’ is used to refer to both forms of the disease except where there are important differences.

 Around 3,500 to 4,000 people are diagnosed with CLL every year in the UK - that's around 10 people every day.
 It affects nearly twice as many men as women.
 The risk of developing CLL increases with age, with an average age at diagnosis of 72 years.
 CLL is rare in young people.